dustinfast/PTC-Sim/README.md

 |   Procfile - Process definition, for use by hosted environments.
 |   requirements.txt - pipenv dependencies file.
 |   README.md - This document.
-|   sim_bos.py - Starts the Back Office Server and sims, including web interface.
+|   sim_bos.py - Starts the Back Office Server and web interface.
 |
-+---docs - Contains documentation files.
++---docs - Contains documentation.
 |
 +---logs - Created on startup to hold log files for each component.
 |
 +---static - Static web content, such as images, css, and js.
 |
 +---templates - Flask web templates
-|       home.html -
+|       home.html - The main device and locomotive satus page.
 |       layout.html - Top-level container template, including navbar.
 |
 +---track